The Law Office of Patrick T. Donovan

 1. That the person intentionally acted in a way that caused bodily harm to another and caused an injury more than “trifling,” something more than a brief discomfort.

 2. And, it must be proven that the person’s actions were reckless conduct.
-In order to prove that it was reckless conduct, it has to be more than negligent conduct and that the person knows or should have known the actions were likely going to hurt someone yet did so anyway.
+To prove that it was reckless conduct, it has to be more than negligent conduct and that the person knows or should have known the actions were likely going to hurt someone, yet did so anyway.

 Both intentional and reckless a and b are misdemeanor crimes in Massachusetts.
 That means it is still punishable by jail.
 It is also punishable for up to two and a half years in the house of correction or not less than a $1000 fine.
 In addition to potential jail time, other potential penalties include probation, fines, anger management classes.